depado/articles/pages/qor-admin-tips-and-tricks.md

 }
 ```

-When the user submits the form with its credentials, the endpoint checks in the
+When the user submits the form with his credentials, the endpoint checks in the
 database if the user exists and if the provided password matches the one stored
 in database.
 If both conditions match, then we update the `LastLogin` field of
-our user, save it in database, update its session and redirects it to the admin
+our user, save it in database, update its session and redirect it to the admin
 interface endpoint.
 Upon reaching this endpoint, the `GetCurrentUser` function
 is executed and now returns our user because it has the proper session values,
 thus granting access to the admin.